ferids55/Holiday-Package-Prediction/README.md

 - **Designation** : Designation of the customer in the current organization
 - **MonthlyIncome** : Gross monthly income of the customer

-Dari 20 kolom tersebut yang akan dipilih sebagai target adalah kolom `ProdTaken` sedangkan kolom lainnya digunakan sebagai feature dan akan diseleksi kembali mana yang cocok.
+Of the 20 columns that will be selected as targets are columns `ProdTaken` while the other columns are used as features and will be re-selected which ones are suitable.

 ## Exploratory Data Analysis
-1. Multivariate Analysis (kolom numerik terhadap target)
+1. Multivariate Analysis (numeric column against target)
 ![multivariate1](/fig/multivariate_analysis_num.png)

-2. Multivariate Analysis (kolom categorik terhadap target)
+2. Multivariate Analysis (categorical column against target)
 ![multivariate2](/fig/multivariate_analysis_cat.png)

-3. Produk Basic lebih banyak dibeli pelanggan
+3. More basic products are bought by customers
 ![produk](/fig/insight1.png)

-4. Tiap jenis produk hanya ditawarkan pada 1 jabatan saja
+4. Each type of product is only offered in 1 position only
 ![jabatan](/fig/04.png)

-5. Kelompok umur remaja(17-25 tahun) cenderung lebih suka membeli paket liburan
+5. Teenagers (17-25 years old) tend to prefer to buy holiday packages
 ![umur](/fig/01.png)

-6. Jumlah follow up yang semakin banyak sangat mempengaruhi pembelian paket liburan
+6. The increasing number of follow-ups greatly affects the purchase of holiday packages
 ![followup](/fig/insight2.png)

 ## Preprocessing
-1. Ditemukan data yang tidak konsisten
+1. Inconsistent data found
-    - Pada kolom `Gender` seharusnya **"Fe Male"** menjadi **"Female"**
+    - In the column `Gender` it should be **"Fe Male"** to **"Female"**
-    - Pada kolom `MaritalStatus` seharusnya **"Single"** diartikan sama dengan **"Unmarried"**
+    - In the column `MaritalStatus`, **"Single"** should be interpreted the same as **"Unmarried"**
-2. Ditemukan *missing values* pada 8 kolom dan akan ditangani dengan metode imputasi berikut ini
+2. Missing values ​​were found in 8 columns and will be handled with the following imputation method
-    - Kolom `Age` akan diisi dengan nilai mean
+    - Column `Age` will be filled with mean value
-    - Kolom `TypeofContact` akan diisi dengan nilai 'Unknown'
+    - Column `TypeofContact` will be filled with value "Unknown"
-    - Kolom `DurationOfPitch` akan disi dengan nilai median
+    - Column `DurationOfPitch` will be filled with median value
-    - Kolom `NumberOfFollowups` akan disi dengan nilai min
+    - Column `NumberOfFollowups` will be filled with min value
-    - Kolom `PreferredPropertyStar` akan diisi dengan nilai 3
+    - Column `PreferredPropertyStar` will be filled with value 3
-    - Kolom `NumberOfTrips` akan disi dengan nilai median
+    - Column `NumberOfTrips` will be filled with median value
-    - Kolom `NumberOfChildrenVisiting` akan diisi dengan nilai 0
+    - Column `NumberOfChildrenVisiting` will be filled with value 0
-    - Kolom `MonthlyIncome` akan disi dengan nilai median
+    - Column `MonthlyIncome` will be filled with median value
-3. Ditemukan 141 baris data yang duplikat sehingga perlu dihapus
+3. Found 141 duplicate data rows that need to be deleted
-4. Ditemukan bebearapa data yang dianggap outlier dengan pendekatan **Z-Score**
+4. Found some data that are considered outliers with the **Z-Score approach**
-5. Membuat kolom baru bernama `TotalVisiting` = `NumberOfPersonVisiting` + `NumberOfChildrenVisiting`
+5. Create a new column named `TotalVisiting` = `NumberOfPersonVisiting` + `NumberOfChildrenVisiting`
-6. Melakukan encoding data pada kolom kategorik
+6. Encoding data in categorical columns
-    - Kolom `Gender`, `ProductPitched` dan `Designation` dilakukan **Label Encoding**
+    - Column `Gender`, `ProductPitched` and `Designation` performed **Label Encoding**
-    - Kolom `TypeofContact`, `Occupation`, dan `MaritalStatus` dilakukan **One Hot Encoding**
+    - Column `TypeofContact`, `Occupation`, and `MaritalStatus` performed **One Hot Encoding**
-7. Melakukan transformasi data pada kolom numerik
+7. Perform data transformations on numeric columns
-    - Kolom `Age` ditransformasi dengan normalisasi
+    - Column `Age` transformed by **normalization**
-    - Kolom `DurationOfPitch` dan `MonthlyIncome` ditransformasi dengan standardisasi
+    - Column `DurationOfPitch` and `MonthlyIncome` transformed by **standardization**
-8. Pemilihan fitur menggunakan metode **Pearson Correlation dan Chi Square Test**
+8. Feature selection using **Pearson Correlation** and **Chi Square Test**

 ## Modelling
-- Data dibagi menjadi train set dan test set dengan **proporsi 80:20**
+- The data is divided into train set and test set with the **proportion of 80:20**
-- Algoritma yang digunakan dalam pemodelan, yaitu **Logistic Regression, Decision Tree, Random Forest, AdaBoost, dan XGBoost**
+- The algorithms used in the modeling are **Logistic Regression, Decision Tree, Random Forest, AdaBoost, and XGBoost**
-- Metric evaluasi yang dipilih adalah **F1-Score dan AUC**
+- The evaluation metrics chosen are **F1-Score and AUC**
-- Melakukan hyperparameter tuning
+- Performing hyperparameter tuning
-- Membuat feature importance dari model terbaik
+- Making feature importance of the best model

 <hr>